Repetitive Pattern of Features and Datums

 In the Question Line video, Jason walks through two examples to show the design difference between Profile of a Line and Profile of a Surface.

-In this Question Line video, Jason explains how datums are qualified and the difference between how CMMs and physical datum simulators set up the datum reference frame for a manufactured part.
+Jason explains how datums are qualified and the difference in how CMMs and physical datum simulators set up the datum reference frame.

-In this Question Line video, Jason compares coaxiality, concentricity, and position as defined by the ISO 1101 standard.
-The ASME Y14.5 interpretation of concentricity and coaxiality is very different from ISO and is not presented in this video.
+In this Question Line video, Jason compares coaxiality and concentricity, as well as position, as defined by the ISO 1101 standard.

 In this Question Line video, Jason answers questions regarding True Position and how to calculate diametric deviations.
 He discusses the difference between "True Position" and "Position" and walks through the process of determining whether the part passes inspection.